 Once the foundation is ready, materials are on-site, and permits are in hand, installation moves quickly.
 A single court typically takes 5 to 7 days for a certified crew to complete.

 The installation sequence starts with setting the structural steel posts into the foundation anchor points.
 The steel frame goes up next, followed by the tempered glass wall panels and steel mesh enclosure.
-Surface work comes last, with professional-grade artificial turf installed over the slab and the net system rigged to regulation height.
+Surface work comes last, with professional-grade artificial turf installed over the slab and the net rigged to regulation height.

 Step 6: Launch and Operations Setup